Updated: May 15

 Day 1 - I was climbing using the Lemosho route, and you start at 7,742 ft of elevation, and to put this in perspective, the mean elevation in the USA is 6,900 ft.
 So you immediately feel the altitude.

-Day 3 - little did I know the next day had a different set of challenges for me; today, it was altitude sickness.
+Day 3 - Little did I know the next day had a different set of challenges for me; today, it was altitude sickness.
 The leading cause of altitude sickness is ascending too high too quickly.
 Given enough time, your body will adapt to the decrease in oxygen.
 That is acclimatization.
 To help with this, doctors prescribe Diamox to help adjust.
-I was taking my prescribed dose, I had done prep hikes of 6,000 to 10,000 ft to help my body prepare for this, but I was afflicted with moderate altitude sickness which meant that no matter what food I put in my body that day, it was not going to stay in my body.
+I was taking my prescribed dose, I had done prep hikes of 6,000 to 10,000 ft and had climbed Mt Whitney (14,500 ft) for good measure to help my body prepare for this, but I was afflicted with moderate altitude sickness which meant that no matter what food I put in my body that day, it was not going to stay in my body.
 I thought my "session" before breakfast would be it, and I was fortunate as I made it through our hiking and to the camp destination before I was ill again.
 This was one of a few times I thought the trip might end for me, as my inability to keep food in me made me incredibly weak, and I had no idea how I would gain the energy needed to keep hiking.

 The lead guide, Ezekiel, said with much confidence that in the night, I would feel better and put some food near my sleeping bag because I would be hungry.